ivadomed/ivadomed/docs/source/tutorials/cascaded_architecture.rst

     - Spinal cord localization model
     - Cerebrospinal fluid (CSF) segmentation

+The model will first locate the spinal cord.
+Then, the input images will be crop around the spinal cord tumor mask.
+Finally, from the cropped images, the CSF will be segmented.
+The first cropping step allows the final segmentation model to focus only on the most important part of the image.

 Prerequisite
 ------------

 In this tutorial, the spinal cord segmentation model generated from :doc:`../tutorials/one_class_segmentation_2d_unet` will be needed.
-In the log directory of this trained model, a folder named `seg_sc_t1_t2_t2s_mt` (if the default value of the parameter `model_name` was used) contains the packaged model.
-The path to this folder will be needed in this tutorial.
+In the log directory of this trained model, a folder named ``seg_sc_t1_t2_t2s_mt`` (if the default value of the parameter ``model_name`` was used) contains the packaged model.
+The path to this folder will be needed in this tutorial and will be referenced as the location to the object detection model.

 Configuration file
 ------------------

-In ``ivadomed``, training is orchestrated by a configuration file.
-Examples of configuration files are available in the ``ivadomed/config/`` and the documentation is available in :doc:`../configuration_file`.

 In this tutorial we will use the configuration file: ``ivadomed/config/config.json``.
 First off, copy this configuration file in your local directory (to avoid modifying the source file):